ThatOth3rGuy/COSC310-Individual-Project/README.md

 # COSC310-MegaBrainBot

 MegaBrain is a general purpose chatbot built using react javascript, that performs text translations from english to a given set of languages that a user can choose from.
 Aditionally it also returns the temperature of any given address at current time.
+It also responds to a predefined set of general questions such as general greetings, questions about age etc.

 ## Running the Bot
 Please ensure that you have ``npm`` installed.
 Run the following command to download the required node modules :